 I usually go for black or pink low-tops.
 Most bis will probably want own several pairs in different colors or designs, since they won’t be able to pick just one!

 6. Plaid Shirts

 Plaid shirts are considered the outerwear of choice for many bi people.
-While plaid flannel shirts have long been associated with lesbians, bi people in online bi communities have recently claimed paid button-up shirts as bi culture.
+While plaid flannel shirts have long been associated with lesbians, bi people in online bi communities have recently claimed plaid button-up shirts as bi culture.
 Bi plaid isn’t limited to just flannel material, either.
-Both female and male bis can be found wearing plaid shirts, and even other types of clothing with plaid patterns.
+Both female and male bis can be found wearing plaid shirts and other types of clothing with plaid patterns.

 There are a couple of reasons why unicorns are so popular with bi people.
 First of all, bisexuality is often treated as something that doesn’t exist by both gay and straight people.
-Because of being treated like some kind of mythical creature that doesn’t exist, bi people tend to identify a bit with mythical creatures such as unicorns in a tongue-in-cheek kind of way.
+As a result of being treated like some kind of myth, bi people tend to identify with mythical creatures (like unicorns) in a tongue-in-cheek kind of way.

-Second, the term “unicorn” has, in certain circles, come to be a degrading term for a bisexual woman who is willing to sleep with a straight couple, no strings attached (the straight couple seeking a third person being referred to as “unicorn hunters.”)
+Second, the term “unicorn” has, in certain circles, come to be a degrading term for a bisexual woman who is willing to sleep with a straight couple, no strings attached.
+(The straight couple seeking a third person is referred to as “unicorn hunters.”)
 In this context, the bi woman is seen as nothing more than a novelty for a straight couple’s entertainment.
 By using unicorns in a more lighthearted way, as a sort of bisexual cultural symbol, bi people can “take back” the symbol from straight people who only view bi people in a gross and demeaning way.